Skip to content

 Challengeable by: Auditor

-Generate audit readiness dashboard with status by audit type, by control area, by jurisdiction, by remediation deadline For management reporting, what is the consolidated audit-readiness status: by audit type (SOX 404, SOC 2, EEO-1, gender pay gap, GDPR DPIA, CSRD ESRS S1, ISO 27001), by control area (access management, change management, segregation of duties, payroll cycle, hiring cycle, performance cycle, termination cycle), by jurisdiction (UK, US, EU Member State), and by remediation deadline (overdue, due-this-quarter, on-track)?
+Generate the audit-readiness dashboard for management For management reporting, what is the consolidated audit-readiness status - broken down by audit type (SOX 404, SOC 2, EEO-1, gender pay gap, GDPR impact assessment, CSRD ESRS S1, ISO 27001), by control area (access, change, segregation of duties, and the payroll, hiring, performance and termination cycles), by jurisdiction (UK, US, EU Member State), and by remediation deadline (overdue, due this quarter, on track)?
 AI Agent Auditor

 Decision Record